gqls/orgchart/README.md

 - Comparing different scenarios to optimize decision-making
 - Facilitating workforce planning and cost management

-The system caters to multiple user roles including Q5 administrators, Q5 consultants, management consultants, and end-user clients, each with appropriate access levels and permissions.
+The system caters to multiple user roles including OrgChart administrators, OrgChart consultants, management consultants, and end-user clients, each with appropriate access levels and permissions.

 ### 1.2 Key Features